 - Alexander Dabravolski, Advisor to Sviatlana Tsikhanouskaya, Head of the Internal Policy Department (ENG)

-Mr. Dabravolski talked about the situation in Belarus that has been ongoing since 2020 and provided a few reasons on why the mass protests erupted now and not before.
-Some of the reasons mentioned include the fact that the society got tired of one man to lead the country but also the fact that potential alternative candidates appeared such as Viktor Babariko, Valery Tsepkalo and Sergey Tikhanovsky.
+Mr. Dabravolski talked about the situation in Belarus that has been ongoing since 2020 and provided a few reasons why the mass protests erupted now and not before.
+Some of the reasons mentioned include the fact that the society got tired of one man leading the country but also the fact that potential alternative candidates appeared such as Viktor Babariko, Valery Tsepkalo, and Sergey Tikhanovsky.
 None of the candidates were allowed to participate and some were arrested.
 Only Sviatlana Tsikhanouskaya was able to register as a candidate and the oppositional forces joined in her support against Lukashenko.
 The overwhelming majority of Belarusians are convinced that Sviatlana Tsikhanouskaya is the real winner of the presidential elections in Belarus.
-Following the elections, the street protests went on for a few months drawing hundred thousands of people all over the country.
+Following the elections, the street protests went on for a few months drawing hundred of thousands of people all over the country.
 The protest has not disappeared but taken a new form.

 “Everyone knows that Lukashenko lost the elections even he himself knows that.
 The best evidence of that is the inauguration that he decided to have in secret.”

-Mr. Dabravolski described two main post-election strategies: legitimization of Sviatlana Tsikhanouskaya and the delegitimization of Lukashenko.
+Mr. Dabravolski described two main post-election strategies: the legitimization of Sviatlana Tsikhanouskaya and the delegitimization of Lukashenko.
 The strategy has been reached in Belarus but also with the international community.
 Nevertheless, Lukashenko still is the leader de-facto of Belarus, as he is still controlling the situation in the country but not de jure.